kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 The DS controller writes back to each scaler's status at the end of every reconcile:

-- `status.replicas`: pulled from the current new-revision LWS's `status.replicas` for that role.
-- `status.selector`: the label selector matching pods of the current new-revision LWS.
-Format: `leaderworkerset.sigs.k8s.io/name=<lws-name>`. **This value must be rewritten on every rolling update** because the LWS name changes with the revision hash.
-Missing this update is what breaks HPA-on-LWS today.
+- `status.replicas`: the total observed pod count for this role across all revisions currently present (new + any draining old).
+HPA reads this as the "current" pod count and computes desired replicas from it.
+- `status.selector`: a stable, aggregate selector matching all pods for this (DS, role) regardless of revision — `disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>`.
+Because the label set on the pods stays the same across revisions, this value is written once at scaler creation and never rewritten during a rollout.
 - `status.observedGeneration`: `scaler.Generation`.
-- `status.conditions`: `Ready` — True when the scaler is bound to a live DS + role and `status.replicas` / `status.selector` reflect the current observed LeaderWorkerSet.
+- `status.conditions`: `Ready` — True when the scaler is bound to a live DS + role and `status.replicas` reflects the observed pod count.
 False during transient reconcile errors.

 ### Rolling Update Interaction

-The scaler drives only the **new-revision target**.
-Old revisions retain their existing snapshot-and-drain behavior: the controller already snapshots each old LWS's `spec.replicas` into an `initial-replicas` annotation at rollout start, and that snapshot drives the drain trajectory.
-That mechanism is independent of where the "desired" count comes from, so it works unchanged for scaler-driven roles.

-Two safety guards are added:
+`scaler.spec.replicas` is the target for the role's post-rollout steady state.
+The DS controller feeds it as the new-revision LeaderWorkerSet's target; old revisions continue to drain on the schedule the planner set at rollout start (the pre-existing `initial-replicas` annotation mechanism), independent of the scaler.

+Because `status.selector` is aggregate and `status.replicas` sums pods across all revisions, HPA sees the actual serving fleet during a rolling update and its math stays self-consistent — it computes desired from the same pod set it reads current from, and its write becomes the new-revision target as the old revision drains to zero.

-1. **New-target monotonicity mid-step.** Between planner iterations, the new-revision target for an External role is clamped to at least the current new-revision replica count.
-This prevents an HPA scale-down mid-rollout from flipping the planner into a scale-down state on a fleet that hasn't finished growing yet.
+One safety guard: between planner iterations, the new-revision target is never allowed to fall below the current new-revision replica count.
+If an HPA scale-down arrives mid-rollout, its requested value is floored to what's already in flight — the new-revision fleet stops growing but does not shrink.
 Once the rollout completes, the guard releases and the target tracks the scaler exactly.

-2. **Stability check unchanged.** The controller still waits for `replicas == readyReplicas` on the new revision before recomputing the next step.
-HPA writes that arrive during this window are simply picked up on the next iteration.
+**Future work:** the current design keeps HPA writes and the old-revision drain schedule fully independent — safe, but not the tightest possible feedback loop.
+A follow-up (implementation PR or KEP) could couple them:

+- An HPA scale-down mid-rollout could accelerate the old-revision drain, converging on the smaller target faster.
+- An HPA scale-up in response to a sudden load spike could accelerate new-revision growth (raising `maxSurge` for that step, for instance) to absorb the spike sooner.

+Both are potentially destabilising if not carefully bounded — they interact with the planner's surge/unavailable budgets and could produce oscillation.
+They're deliberately out of scope for the initial implementation; alpha ships with the simple "old drains independently" behavior above.

 ### Interaction with DisaggregatedSet Slices